zqmillet/JournalAnalysis/Readme.md

 2009      | 1.886         | 23             | 441        |
 2008      | 1.109         | 20             | 365        |

+There are 102 papers of [Annual Reviews in Control][ARIC] for statistics.

 The review time distribution of [Annual Reviews in Control][ARIC] is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/AnnualReviewsInControl.png)